Mov1s/RafiBot/README.md

 `messageIsFromNick(aMessage, aNick)`  This case is true if the given message is from a certain nick.
 This can be used to respond to different people in different ways.
 It is not that flexible since it responds to hard coded nicks.

+`bodyOfMessage(aMessage)`  This returns the actual content of a message (the part that usual gets shown in IRC clients).
+It does not include details like the room, the nick, or any server information that can be found in the normal message.
+Usefull for responding to the text that a person types.

 ### Responding to IRC activity

 Once a case is satisfied you will want Rafi to do something.
 I've provided only two basic avenues for him at the moment.